NoahRaffensparger/domain-expansion/README.md

 # Domain Expansion

 This is a small project I created that uses multiple API's to cross reference available domains with recent top google searches.
+Most code is in the server folder.

 ## Setup